s-goldman/Dusty-Evolved-Star-Kit/docs/usage.rst

 The DESK can also be used to easily access radiative transfer models from the grids, and interpolate models and their corresponding outputs.

-To retrieve a model grid, enter the following command with the desired effective temperature (Teff), inner dust temparature (Tinner), and optical depth (odep):
+To retrieve a model grid, enter the following command with the desired effective temperature (Teff), inner dust temperature (Tinner), and optical depth (odep):

 .. code-block:: console